Will Smith Player Props: Dodgers vs. Cardinals

 Will Smith At The Plate

-- Smith is hitting .333 with three doubles, three home runs and seven walks.
+- Smith has three doubles, three home runs and eight walks while hitting .298.

-- In 83.3% of his games this season (10 of 12), Smith has picked up at least one hit, and in three of those games (25.0%) he recorded at least two.
+- Smith has reached base via a hit in 10 games this year (of 13 played), and had multiple hits in three of those games.

-- In six games this season (50.0%), Smith has picked up an RBI, and in three of those games (25.0%) he had more than one.
+- Smith has driven in a run in six games this year (46.2%), including three games with more than one RBI (23.1%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.